LynnT-2003/Discord-GPT-3.5-Bot/README.md

 # Discord-GPT-3.5-Bot

-A discord chat bot using Javascript and GPT 3.5's API
+A Chat GPT ChatBot with the new Chat GPT API in Discord.